Kamen Rider Gaim: Great Soccer Battle! Golden Fruits Cup!: Plot

 Kota at the outskirts of where Zawame City was unaffected is confronted by Yuya, who asks why Kota isn't yearning for the Golden Fruit like the other Armored Riders.
 Mai follows Kota, but Kota stops Mai from going to Yuya's side by revealing that Yuya isn't really Yuya.
 Kota reveals that he found it weird how he was Gaim in this world if Yuya was always the original intended user for Kota's Sengoku Driver.
 Yuya stated that Kota was the best choice.
 Kota asks Yuya why does he have a Lockseed if the Lockseed's purpose is to be used alongside a Driver.
 Yuya then says he needs it to protect himself from Inves.
 Kota, now confirming his theory tells Mai that this man isn't Yuya.
-Yuya turns into Kougane and calls himself the "God of the New Generation" using the Golden Ringo Lockseed to transform into Armored Rider Mars before attacking Kota.
-Mai flees with Kota and Kougane fighting inside the destroyed Zawame.
-Kota finds the Lockseeds of Takatora, Oren, Jonouchi, and Kaito, swapping between Banana Arms, Donguri Arms, and Durian Arms against Kougane.
-However, Kota gains the upper advantage on Kougane with Jimber Lemon Arms causing Kougane to use Yuya's appearance to lower Kota's guard.
-Kota is enveloped by the Helheim vines with Kougane being angered that Kota wasn't fully consumed.
+Yuya turns into Kogane and calls himself the "God of the New Generation" using the Golden Ringo Lockseed to transform into Armored Rider Mars before attacking Kota.
+Mai flees with Kota and Kogane fighting inside the destroyed Zawame.
+Kota finds the Lockseeds of Takatora, Oren, Jonouchi, and Kaito, swapping between Banana Arms, Donguri Arms, and Durian Arms against Kogane.
+However, Kota gains the upper advantage on Kogane with Jimber Lemon Arms causing Kogane to use Yuya's appearance to lower Kota's guard.
+Kota is enveloped by the Helheim vines with Kogane being angered that Kota wasn't fully consumed.

 Mai runs around the wreckage of the now destroyed Zawame to find Kota.
 She becomes relieved when she sees him, but Mitsuzane tells Mai that Kota has already fallen.
 Transforming into Ryugen against Kota's "Black Jimber Lemon Arms", he is easily defeated.
 Mai notices Lapis and the two are confronted by Kota.
-However, Yoko Minato and Kaito appear to join the fight, but the two are easily defeated by both Kota and Kougane.
+However, Yoko Minato and Kaito appear to join the fight, but the two are easily defeated by both Kota and Kogane.
 Lapis reveals to Mai that his real name is Shamubishe and he is what they call an "Overlord".
 Lapis enters Kota's mind revealing to him that they're not so different, that they had the same goals while showing him his memories of Demushu, Redyue, and Rosyuo.
 Lapis reveals to Kota that he's not in Zawame, but rather a world that he created that is like a dream - it's not connected to Zawame and that the Helheim threat is still real and active.
-Kota breaks free of his brainwashing and confronts Kougane telling him that "there is no real gold in you".
-Kougane is overpowered by Gaim Kachidoki Arms and transfers all the Armored RIders into a desolate wasteland.
+Kota breaks free of his brainwashing and confronts Kogane telling him that "there is no real gold in you".
+Kogane is overpowered by Gaim Kachidoki Arms and transfers all the Armored RIders into a desolate wasteland.